Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/docs/user_guide/dbt_project_setup.md

 # Configuring models
 # Full documentation: https://docs.getdbt.com/docs/configuring-models

-# In this example config, we tell dbt to build all models in the example/
-# directory as views.
-These settings can be overridden in the individual model
-# files using the `{{ config(...) }}` macro.
 models:
   test4:
     # Config indicated by + and applies to all files under models/example/